Documentation strings

 Challenge

-Try asking a generative AI service such as Google Gemini to read your code.
+Try asking a generative artificial intelligence service such as Google Gemini to read your code.

 - Ask it to generate documentation of different kinds.